jpetays/StartUnityBuild/README.md

 * **Git push** to commit and push changes made to the project for the build.
 * **Start Build** to start the UNITY build using UNITY executable to do this.
 * **Post Process** is optional tasks to do after build(s).
 Currently only WebGL build can use this.

+#### Touching files during build

+All version controlled files that are changed during build are reverted back to their original (pre-build) state after build.
+Currently this requires manual configuration in `_auto_build.env` file.

 ### PrgBuild